Injury Attorneys | Restoring LivesTM

 A Goshen man injured on the job in 2005 finally won justice after an Indiana court ordered a $4.25 million settlement in his case.
 The decision comes more than a decade after the man was first injured.
 The result is seen as a long-overdue victory for the plaintiff.
-Some think most of the damages will never be collected due to the statutory cap on medical malpractice judgments in Indiana.
+However,some think most of the damages will never be collected due to the statutory cap on medical malpractice judgments in Indiana.

 In early 2005, Robert Lehman suffered a back injury while on the job at Bashor Children’s Home.
 He was sent to Dunlap Urgent Care Center, where he received an injected painkiller and a prescription.
 He was then told he could return to work.
 His condition deteriorated, however, and the pain continued.
 On a second visit to Dunlap, he was prescribed still more painkillers.
 However, by this time, Lehman had developed a serious infection at the original injection site, which went undiagnosed.
 Soon after, Lehman wound up in the emergency room.
 His condition was diagnosed and immediate surgery was performed.
 As the judge noted, “Mr. Lehman was lucky to survive.”